 During this pivotal battle, the Order of Solars, a crack knightly order of Galtrag, repeatedly charged against the enemy lines.
 Their cavalry attacks became known as the Solar Charges.
 They were responsible for saving numerous units that were cut-off from support.
 In the end, they harried the fleeing enemy and left a wake of dead for many miles north of Tara-Har.

 The Kambar-Ghul army moved south from the ruins of Holy Sanctum to join the Tharn-Mol.
 But they were too late, and were driven back by the Order of Solars and the elven army of Voldanwen.
 Together, the lances and blades of the Order, along with the elven arrows of Voldanwen tore apart the fleeing ranks of the Kambar-Ghul.

 This great battle was the beginning of the end for the Black Tide of Thasmudyan.

 The Milithian Grand Army, Voldanwen, and the Army of Iglutt would later form the backbone of veterans that would lead the battles for the Holy Quinary.
-After the Athena Crusade, much of the territory and peoples of these armies became the nation of Malacost.
+After the Athenian Crusade, much of the territory and peoples of these armies became the nation of Malacost.